random-applications/Source-Variability-Data/README.md

 ## Dependencies

-The following is the list of dependencies and their versions used when writting this application:
+The following is the list of dependencies, and their versions used when writing this application:

 > **numpy** (2.2.2)
 >